 Progressive is a reputable company that’s been offering vehicle insurance for more than 80 years and is the top commercial vehicle insurer in the United States, which means it’s doing something right.

 Progressive is able to cover anything from a small single truck to a complete fleet of semis.
+It is also super easy to get a quote and buy a policy online with Progressive.
+It shouldn’t take you more than 10 minutes.
 Here is a sample quote for a single driver based in Los Angeles with a box truck who has had no accidents or moving violations in the past three years.

 Can I save money by not getting commercial truck insurance?